beckomw/beckomw.github.io/README.md

 ![](college.jpg)

 My extensive background in recruiting has honed my interpersonal and project managmement skills making me an amazing communicator, collaborator and problem solver.
 I'm now looking to transition into a back-end development career.
 This is my github page where I mainly store code for my school projects.
-I like to use many languages and test many things on this github page.
+I prefer using Java and Python on Aws.